The practice has a patient leaflet, which can be collected from Reception or Patient Leaflet

 There are a number of ways you can request a repeat prescription.

-You can also request a repeat prescription at reception or via the post.
+You can also request a repeat prescription via your pharmacy or via the post.
 If you wish for the prescription to be sent back to you, please supply a stamped addressed envelope.
 You can take advantage of the Pharmacy Collection and Delivery Service, which is arranged by yourself at your local pharmacy.
-When a repeat prescription is requested by any of these methods, it will take two working days to process your request and three working days over a Bank Holiday.
+When a repeat prescription is requested by any of these methods, it will take five working days to process your request.

 Crown Heights Medical Centre is a Training Practice